meysamraz/clothing-search-by-color-data-collector-and-web-deployment/README.md

 Digikala is a prominent Iranian e-commerce platform offering a wide range of products, from digital devices and mobiles to laptops, books, and clothing.
 In this project, my focus was on creating a specialized clothing search engine based on exact color preferences and clothing types.
 The project primarily centers on men's t-shirts and shirts to showcase the functionality of the system.

+***This project is a part of my portfolio, showcasing my skills.
+The main code isn't public, but I'm open to collaboration!
+Interested?
+Email me at mr.raz2002@gmail.com***

 ### Demo:

 <https://meysamraz-cloth-color-search-digikala-project.streamlit.app/>

 ### Demo ***Heroku version***:

-**Update:** Heroku may discontinue free hosting after November 28, 2022.
-If this link does not work, please use the link above.
+**Update:** Heroku may shutdown free hosting so if this link didnt work use link above.

 <https://clothing-search-by-color.herokuapp.com/>